 I think it’s important to note the distinction between our river trips and some other tour activities in the Southwest.
 Grand Canyon rafting is an expedition!
 Phew…that feels good to say out loud.
-The journey through the majestic Colorado River corridor is unparalleled, in that when we embark into the canyon, we are completely self sufficient in a wilderness environment for days on end.
-We don’t pipe in internet or have the ability to fly in extra amenities.
+The journey through the majestic Colorado River corridor is unparalleled, in that when we embark into the canyon, we are completely self-sufficient in a wilderness environment for days on end.
+We don’t pipe in the internet or have the ability to fly in extra amenities.
 It’s sometimes uncomfortable, it’ll stretch you in ways you never thought you could, and it’ll show you how tough you really are (which you are).
-But this trip is not just for the fit few or the avid outdoorsman, it’s not just for vigorous young folk, but for everyone with an adventurous spirit and a desire to escape into the Grand Canyon wilderness.
+Trips with ARR don’t require you to be a triathlete, but you do need an adventurous spirit, good physical health, and a desire to escape into the Grand Canyon wilderness.

 In the 1960s commercial rafting in the Grand Canyon was a tough endeavor.
 Cans of beans for some, cans of corn for others—were given as daily rations for passengers.
 Initiation was a bucket of water and a bucket of sand dumped on the head and a little bit of mild spanking with an oar.